Jeunese/jeunese.github.io/docs/ux-writing.md

 Confirmation messages appear when the user is performing a task to explain the consequences of an action before determining if they want to proceed with it.
 Guidelines for confirmation messages include:

-- Frame the confirmation message as an action as a question to determine if the user wants to proceed.
+- Frame the confirmation message as an action and as a question to determine if the user wants to proceed.
-- Explain the outcome or why the user might wish not to proceed.
+- Explain the outcome or why the user might not want to proceed.
 - Use sentence case.
 - Use a command button.

 ### Success messages

-Success message provide positive feedback on a completed action.
+Success messages provide positive feedback on a completed action.
 Guidelines for success messages include:

 - Use sentence case.
 - Use a a command button, such as `Close` or `OK`